Settled Status Mythbuster

 If your child was born in the UK, but at the time of the birth neither parent was a British citizen or settled, then s/he was not born British.

-However, children born in the UK with at least one parent who is already a UK citizen or has Permanent Residence (PR) or Settled Status when they were born, are British citizens automatically and do not need to naturalise or register.
+However, children born in the UK with at least one parent who is already a UK citizen, or has Permanent Residence or Indefinite Leave to Remain when they were born, are British citizens automatically and do not need to naturalise or register.
 Some exceptions may apply to this.
 You can find out more information about whether a child might already be British.

-If you are unsure, it may be good to seek advice from an OISC accredited immigration adviser before proceeding with your application.
+If you are unsure, it may be good to seek advice from an OISC accredited immigration adviser or an SRA regulated solicitor before proceeding with your application.
+You can also use the signposting database on our EU Londoners Hub, or www.eurights.uk.

 MYTH: “I have a valid Permanent Residence (PR) document so I don’t have to apply for Settled Status”